tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 wait to receive a "close_notify" alert before closing their read side of the connection, though doing so would introduce the possibility of truncation.

+Application protocols MAY choose to flush their send buffers and immediately send a close_notify upon receiving a close_notify, but this allows an attacker to influence the data that the peer receives by delaying the close_notify or by delaying the transport level delivery of the application's packets.
+These issues can be addressed at the application layer, for instance by ignoring packets received after transmitting the close_notify.

 If the application protocol using TLS provides that any data may be carried over the underlying transport after the TLS connection is closed, the TLS implementation MUST receive a "close_notify" alert before indicating